enzofali/The-Ultimate-Google-TensorFlow-Developer-Certificate-Exam-Study-Guide/README.md

 - [TensorFlow Certificate Home](https://www.tensorflow.org/certificate)

 The exam takes place in a PyCharm environment.
-Therefore is important to do the setup prior to the test and run the models locally with the corresponding versions specified below.
+Therefore, it is important to do the setup prior to the test and run the models locally with the corresponding versions specified below.

 [Environment Setup:](https://www.tensorflow.org/extras/cert/Setting_Up_TF_Developer_Certificate_Exam.pdf?authuser=4)
 - [PyCharm 2021.3](https://www.jetbrains.com/pycharm/download/other.html) (either PyCharm Professional or PyCharm Community Edition)